dev-zastai/product-docs/_posts/2024-11-18-How-to-Use-Zast.ai.md

 ![]({{'/assets/img/ZastxCodespace/add-accounts.jpg' | relative_url }})

 After that, the system will ask if there are any other login URLs that need to be added.
-If we have multiple login URLs to scan, just repeat the above procedure; since we only have one url this time, select "No" and move to the next step.
+If we have multiple login URLs to assess, just repeat the above procedure; since we only have one url this time, select "No" and move to the next step.

 ![]({{'/assets/img/ZastxCodespace/multiple-url.jpg' | relative_url }})

 ## Process Completed

-The system will then present an overview of this scan, including the content we submitted.
-After confirming everything is correct, tick the box for the service terms and privacy policy, and then we can start the scan!
+The system will then present an overview of this assessment, including the content we submitted.
+After confirming everything is correct, tick the box for the service terms and privacy policy, and then we can start the assessment!

 ![]({{'/assets/img/ZastxCodespace/overview.jpg' | relative_url }})

-Scanning time will depend on the size of the submitted project, typically taking a few hours.
-The system will notify we via email once the scan is complete, so keep an eye on inbox.
+Assessment time will depend on the size of the submitted project, typically taking a few hours.
+The system will notify we via email once the assessment is complete, so keep an eye on inbox.

 ![]({{'/assets/img/ZastxCodespace/report.png' | relative_url }})

-That’s all for the detailed steps on using <a href="https://zast.ai" target="_blank">zast.ai</a> for vulnerability scanning.
+That’s all for the detailed steps on using <a href="https://zast.ai" target="_blank">zast.ai</a> for vulnerability assessment.
 We hope this will be helpful for you.